Pawventures

 The Airstream experience is cozy and distinctive — a real bed, full kitchen or kitchenette, climate control (essential for dog safety in Joshua Tree heat or Wyoming cold), and the iconic silver oval shell.
 The Russian River location is particularly beloved: surrounded by Northern California redwoods with the Russian River for swimming nearby.
 The Joshua Tree location offers dramatic desert landscapes and dark-sky stargazing from your Airstream doorstep.

 The Yosemite AutoCamp location is notable because Yosemite Valley itself has very restrictive dog policies (dogs are not permitted on most trails in Yosemite National Park).
 However, the AutoCamp property provides access to Stanislaus National Forest, where dogs are permitted on trails.
-Research which hiking is available before booking if your dog’s trail access is important.
+Research which hiking is available before booking if trail access is a priority.

 Pro Tip: The Russian River AutoCamp allows dogs to swim in the adjacent river — a feature that dog owners rave about in reviews.
 Bring a towel and a water-loving dog and make a morning of it.
 The river is cool and calm enough for most dogs to wade and swim safely.